numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: int PyUFunc_AddPromoter( \
                         PyObject *ufunc, PyObject *DType_tuple, PyObject *promoter)

+   Note that currently the output dtypes are always ``NULL`` unless they are also part of the signature.
+This is an implementation detail and could change in the future.
+However, in general promoters should not have a need for output dtypes.
    Register a new promoter for a ufunc.
 The first argument is the ufunc to register the promoter with.
 The second argument is a Python tuple containing DTypes or None matching the number of inputs and outputs for the ufuncs.
 The